nicksamuel/SEO-bookmarklets/README.md

 javascript:location.href='https://search.google.com/structured-data/testing-tool/u/0/#url='+window.location
 ```

-This one was actually straight from the Detailed.com guide, so I will credit in this instance :-P

 **Will they work for Chrome/Firefox/Safari/Edge/Other Browser?**

 Most should work, but from a few tests in Firefox you're definitely safer using Chrome.
 Either way you will be able to tell very quickly if they work or not.